SkerryRamble/Voter/readme.md

-now, i don't want to make this my life's work, but i did want to finish off a few things. today was about recording the frequency of votes per number, rather than choosing number 1 or number 2. and i wanted to visualise this somehow. i decided to promp this as best as i could and see what charlie came up with, and if he suggested prompts for me in return, i'd go with what matched my plan closest
+now, i don't want to make this my life's work, but i did want to finish off a few things. today was about recording the frequency of votes per number, rather than choosing number 1 or number 2. and i wanted to visualise this somehow. i decided to prompt this as best as i could and see what charlie came up with, and if he suggested prompts for me in return, i'd go with what matched my plan closest

 >Let's revisit the voting app we worked on recently.
 I'd like to modify it.
 This time, instead of storing the voting of choice 1 or 2, we need to store the frequency of votes per number.
 So, after many votes, we'll have an array of 1-100, with each element storing how many times it's been voted for.
 I imagine we only need to modify the js for this